kawaa/Beetest/README.md

 Example: Top Two Artists
 -----
-Let's assume that we want to implement and test a query that finds two the most frequently streamed artists at Spotify.
+Assume that we want to implement and test a query that finds two the most frequently streamed artists at Spotify.
 Our input dataset is a tab-separated file that contains records with following schema:

 	artist <tab> song <tab> user <tab> ts